 Beata Webb, the founder of Pegasus Men’s Wellbeing Centre CIC, grew up witnessing her parents grow steadily further apart.
 Her father, a proud and loving man, turned to drink to escape his loveless marriage.
 Throughout Beata’s life, her father inspired and empowered her.
 He supported and loved her.

-He was a kind soul that slowly withered; like a beautiful flower that bloomed in the sun’s warmth, yet shriveled and died without it.
+He was a kind soul that slowly withered; like a beautiful flower that bloomed in the sun’s warmth, yet shrivelled and died without it.

 Gender socialisation played a large part in stopping her father from asking for help.
 The expectation that men don’t cry.
 Men must be strong and carry on.
 That they don’t get emotional.